The following Financial Services practice note provides comprehensive and up to date legal information covering:

 The Capital Requirements Directive (Directive 2013/36/EU) (CRD IV) and the Capital Requirements Regulation (Regulation (EU) 575/2013) (CRR) (also known collectively as CRD IV) was the mechanism through which the EU implemented the global capital adequacy framework, Basel III.
 The CRD IV package of reforms was adopted and published in the first half of 2013, with implementation of the majority of provisions on 1 January 2014, except for certain provisions specified in Article 521 of the CRR.
 As CRD IV comprised CRD IV and CRR (with amending corrigendum), elements of the requirements were directly applicable and others required national implementation.

 CRD IV recast the existing Capital Requirements Directive (2006/48/EC and 2006/49/EC) (CRD) and introduced EU-specific reforms relating to prudential requirements for credit institutions and investment firms.

-In the UK, the Prudential Regulation Authority (PRA) is the lead national supervisory authority in its role as prudential regulator for banks
+In the UK, the Prudential Regulation Authority (PRA) is the lead national supervisory authority in its role as prudential regulator for banks and other deposit

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.